Merci-chao/userChrome.js/README.md

 ---

 # [BookmarksMenuItemIconClickable@Merci.chao.uc.js](https://github.com/Merci-chao/userChrome.js/blob/main/showScrollbarInMenus.uc.js)
-Clicking the bookmark icon in the Bookmarks Menu opens it in a new tab and keeps the menu open.
+Clicking the bookmark icon in the Bookmarks Menu and Bookmarks Toolbar opens it in a new tab and keeps the menu open.